What you will learn

 MicroMasters programs are a series of graduate level courses from top universities designed to advance your career.
 MicroMasters program certificates showcase deep learning and in-demand skills to employers and can help you get started on a path toward completing an advanced degree.

 How to Earn a MicroMasters Program Certificate

-To earn the MicroMasters program certificate, learners must complete and successfully earn a verified certificate in all four courses and pass the capstone assessment.
+To earn the MicroMasters program certificate, learners must complete and successfully earn a verified certificate in all four Business Leadership courses and pass the Capstone Assessment course.